hogart/deathline/README.md

 # deathline

 Deathline is TG bot seed to create Lifeline-like games, written in TypeScript.
-Games are described in JSON format (schema pending).
+Games are described in JSON format.
 It's still in very early stages, but should work.

 ## 🕸️ Requirements